Terms and Restrictions Apply

-It is, but it’s the minimum number of Chase Ultimate Rewards points you’ll have after meeting the minimum spend requirement of $4,000 in your first 3 months to earn the welcome bonus on your new Chase Sapphire Preferred card.
+It is, but it’s the minimum number of Chase Ultimate Rewards points you’ll have after meeting the minimum spend requirement of $15,000 in your first 3 months to earn the welcome bonus on your new Chase Ink Business Preferred card.

-The bonus is 100,000 points, and you’ll get at least one point per dollar spent, although with double points on broad categories like travel and dining out, you’ll more than likely have somewhere between 105,000 and 107,000 points, depending on your spending habits.
+The bonus is 100,000 points, and you’ll get at least 1.5 point per dollar spent, although with triple points on shipping and other select business categories, you’ll likely end up with more than 122,500 points once the minimum spend has been met.

 That balance will obviously continue to grow as you use the card after reaching the minimum spend requirement and are awarded the bonus.